Photo: Pernille Bille Tvedt

 Solid experience hosting large jamborees

 Since 2012, Danish Scouts and Guides have organized three national "Spejdernes Lejr" Jamborees in 2012, 2017, and 2022, drawing over 35,000 participants on average, with 10 percent from other countries.
-These events gave us valuable experience for hosting large-scale gatherings in Denmark.
+These events gave us valuable experience with hosting large-scale gatherings in Denmark.

 Looking forward, with upcoming Jamborees in 2026 and 2030, we're strategically preparing for the potential hosting of the 27th World Scout Jamboree in case our bid is accepted.
 Many Danes have actively participated in planning recent World Scout Jamborees, gaining practical knowledge that could be applied if Denmark hosts the 27th edition.